KamSaf/cryptography_blockchain/README.md

 | ```/api/transactions/new``` | ```POST``` | Adds new pending transaction to the blockchain. | ```sender```, ```recipient```, ```amount``` |
 | ```/api/nodes/register``` | ```POST``` | Registers new node address. | ```nodes``` |
 | ```/api/testing/grant``` | ```POST``` | ***TESTING*** Grants 100 YoinkCoins to this node.  | N/A |

+## Containerization (Docker)

+YoinkCoin is available in a form of Docker image at <a href="https://hub.docker.com/repository/docker/kamsaf42/yoinkcoin/general">Dockerhub repository</a>.

+To use it, install Docker on your system and run following commands:

+        docker pull kamsaf42/yoinkcoin:1.0
+        docker run --name yoinkcon -p 5000:5000 kamsaf42/yoinkcoin:1.0

+YoinkCoin image when started runs with <a href="https://gunicorn.org/">gunicorn</a> production server on port 5000.